 House Managers Who makes sure the lights and sound system are working, the hymnals are ready and the offering goes smoothly each Sunday?
 We do.
 Join us.
 We’ll be happy to train you.

 Music Committee Help support the Music Director and staff and encourage and advocate for the music program of UUFC.
 We serve as a sounding board for the Music Director, provide material support for the music staff, and plan fundraising activities to supplement the music budget.

 Worship Committee Help us oversee and coordinate the many diverse worship experiences at the UUFC, working closely with the Minister and Music Director to create integrated Sunday worship services which appeal to all ages.
 We arrange all of the Summer worship services, and serve as a liaison for guest speakers and UUFC Lay Leaders.
 We organize Worship Associates to assist in the Sunday services.

-Wheel of the Year The Wheel of the Year group at the Fellowship organizes gatherings to celebrate eight special points in the Earth’s annual dance around the sun.
-Besides the two solstices and two equinoxes, we celebrate the four cross quarter days half-way in between.
+Wheel of the Year The Wheel of the Year group at the Fellowship is not currently active.
+Wheel of the Year used to organize gatherings to celebrate eight special points in the Earth’s annual dance around the sun.
+Besides the two solstices and two equinoxes, we also celebrate the four cross quarter days half-way in between.
 In ancient times the cross-quarter days were the beginnings and endings of the traditional seasons that were based on the light of the sun.

 LIFESPAN RELIGIOUS EXPLORATION COUNCIL